YOUR STORY DESERVES TO BE TOLD. WE HELP YOU TELL IT PROFESSIONALLY

 TELL YOUR STORY

 Join our professional publishing program.
 You'll participate in weekly online meetings, in-person workshops, independent writing assignments, and rigorous revision cycles.
 Your finished work will be professionally published in our multicultural journal and added to the historical record.
-See how your story can help change the world.
+By December, your story will not just be written, it will be permananet.

 Naia Barros presenting her story